uwrov/Training-Project/Part 4/README.md

 ## 4.1 Neural Networks
 Check out the [jupyter notebook](https://github.com/uwrov/Training-Project/blob/master/Part%204/model/mnist.ipynb) about machine learning.

+There isn't any code to write for this part, so feel free to gloss over it.

 There's a lot about neural networks to learn, and our notebook isn't even close to being comprehensive.
 Machine learning hasn't been a strong focus of our club in years past, so don't stress too much about trying to learn everything there is to know about neural networks.

 ## 4.2 Camera Control